google/wire/CONTRIBUTING.md

 *   Build your changes using Go 1.11 with Go modules enabled.
 Wire's continuous integration uses Go modules in order to ensure [reproducible builds](https://research.swtch.com/vgo-repro).
-*   Test your changes using `go test -short .`.
-You can omit the `-short` if you actually want to test your change against a cloud platform and you have a permissions level that enable you to do so.
+*   Test your changes using `go test ./...`.
 Please add tests that show the change does what it says it does, even if there wasn't a test in the first place.
-Don't add the replay files to your commits.
 *   Feel free to make as many commits as you want; we will squash them all into a single commit before merging your change.
 *   Check the diffs, write a useful description (including something like